joshiayush/inb/README.md

 This command line tool is very helpful to increase your connections on **LinkedIn**, you are going to achieve **500+** connections very easily.

+## Features

+- Automatically sends invitation to people based on your profile.
+- Automatically sends invitation to people based on their industry.
+- Automatically sends invitation to people based on their location.
+- Automatically sends invitation to people based on their name.
+- Automatically connects you with a person based on the profile id.

+Know more [here][_project].

 ## Installation

 ```shell